bluz71/bluz71.github.io/_posts/2019-10-16-lsp-in-vim-with-the-lsc-plugin.md

 LSP in Vim with the LSC Plugin
 ===============================

-The recent emergence of the [Language Server Protocol](https://microsoft.github.io/language-server-protocol) (LSP) and asynchronous job support has given rise to a myriad of code completion frameworks for the [Vim](https://www.vim.org) and [Neovim](https://neovim.io)
+The emergence of the [Language Server Protocol](https://microsoft.github.io/language-server-protocol) (LSP) and asynchronous job support has given rise to a myriad of code completion frameworks for the [Vim](https://www.vim.org) and [Neovim](https://neovim.io)